Municipality Finance Issues A EUR 100 Million Tap Under Its MTN Programme

 The new tranche is issued under MuniFin's EUR 50 billion programme for the issuance of debt instruments.
 The offering circular, the supplemental offering circular and final terms of the notes are available in English on the company's website at .

-Danske Bank A/S acts as the Dealer for the issue of the new tranche.
+Crédit Agricole Corporate and Investment Bank acts as the Dealer for the issue of the new tranche.

 MUNICIPALITY FINANCE PLC